Ari24-cb24/Ari24-cb24/README.md

 ### My Projects

-Currently I'm doing some speedcoding on youtube, community contributions for shiffman and pygame projects I'm also the developer for the python DiscordRobots API
+Currently I'm doing some speedcoding on youtube, community contributions for shiffman and pygame projects I'm also the developer for the python API for a Keksstudio-Project

 ### Fun Facts
  - over 300 pygame projects